Somen Debnath

-Somen Debnath (born 8 May 1983) is an Indian activist for HIV / AIDS awareness.
-He is currently travelling around the world on bicycle with the purpose to promote a program entitled "Around the World on Bicycle Tour for HIV / AIDS Awareness and Seminars on Indian Culture 2004 - 2020".
+Somen Debnath (Bengali: সোমেন দেবনাথ) (born 8 May 1983) is an Indian activist for HIV/AIDS awareness.
+He has travelled around the world on bicycle with the purpose to promote a program entitled "Around the World on Bicycle Tour for HIV/AIDS Awareness and Seminars on Indian Culture 2004-2020".

 Biography

 Somen Debnath, son of Shova Debnath and of Ram Mohan Debnath, is a resident of the village Basanti, South 24 Parganas in Sundarbans, West Bengal, India.
 He studied Zoology, Geology & Anthropology at the University of Calcutta and has a degree in Fine Arts from the Sarba Bhartiya University.